Agricultural and Extension Education Major

 Student teaching

 All Ag and Extension Education students complete a 15-week high school student teaching internship.
-These are completed in Pennsylvania and across the nation.
+These are completed, primarily, in Pennsylvania public schools.

 Recent internships